-In 2016, Suburban distributed treated surface water from CIC and MWDSC.
-CIC filters and disinfects local San Gabriel mountains water and California State Project water using a disinfection process installed in 2015.
+In 2017, Suburban distributed treated surface water from CIC.
+CIC filters and disinfects local San Gabriel mountains water and California State Project water using a advanced disinfection technology process installed in 2015.
 CIC replaced sodium hypochlorite (bleach) with ultraviolet light (UV) as the primary disinfectant and chloramines in place of free chorine as the residual disinfectant.

 The change in the disinfection process reduces the level of certain regulated chemicals previously formed by the addition of bleach.

-CIC and MWDSC have completed source water assessments in accordance with the federal Safe Drinking Water Act.
+CIC completed source water assessments in accordance with the federal Safe Drinking Water Act.
 The purpose of the source water assessment is to promote source water protection by identifying types of activities in the proximity of sources which could pose a threat to the water quality.
-Every five years, MWDSC and CIC are required to examine and update possible sources of drinking water contamination in their surface water source waters.
+Every five years, CIC is required years, CIC is required to examine and update possible sources of drinking water contamination in their surface water source waters.
 These reports are called watershed sanitary surveys.